-At Pinnacle Oral Surgery Specialists, we specialize in oral surgery.
+At Rockwall Oral Surgery, we specialize in oral surgery.
 Oral surgery is a broad category, treating a wide spectrum of defects, injuries and diseases in and around the mouth, the jaw, the head and the neck.
 We offer a wide variety of oral surgical procedures that restore health, function, and aesthetics to your face and mouth.

 Your wisdom teeth, or third molars, are the last to erupt, and the most likely to become impacted.
 An impacted tooth is one that doesn’t fully emerge, or emerge at all, through the gum tissue.
 They can become impacted because you lack sufficient space, or because the teeth are growing sideways.
 They tend to cause severe pain, and can even compromise the health of adjacent teeth.
 Removing your wisdom teeth is the only way to deal with them.